cheyrou23/using-cloud/help for end users/Using lucidchart and lucidpress.md

 Lucidpress is a web-based drag and drop publishing and page layout application for creating content for print or digital.
 Lucidchart is a web based diagramming tool similar to Microsoft Visio.

-The technology team has a limited number of licenses for Lucidchart and Lucidpress Team accounts.
-Only registered Team users are able to create and edit documents, but you can still sign up for a free account and view documents people have shared with you.
+Only registered Team users are able to create and edit documents, but free accounts can create public documents and view documents people have shared with you.

+###Security

+Use a password made up of 3 random words, and ask your IT team to [setup single sign on](https://lucidchart.zendesk.com/hc/en-us/articles/207300096-Lucidchart-and-SAML).
+Lucid do not yet support two factor authentication.

+If you think someone may have accessed your account contact your administrator.
+If you lose a device that can access Lucid contact your administrator and [sign yourself out of all sessions](https://www.bettercloud.com/monitor/the-academy/how-to-sign-out-of-slack-on-all-devices-at-once/).

+Use a [modern browser](https://whatbrowser.org) or a [Slack client app](https://slack.com/downloads/) to make sure you are using a secure (HTTPS) connection.

 Lucid make public their [terms of service](https://www.lucidchart.com/pages/tos) and [privacy policy](https://www.lucidchart.com/pages/privacy).